Sally's Savings Blog Personal Finance Blog for Reducing Debt

 2) Consult the experts

 Even if you’re buying on your own, you’re not alone when it comes to dealing with the intricacies of property purchasing.
-A good mortgage broker can be invaluable when you need to find a home loan (that’s how I managed to locate one myself), and can also provide help with insurance.
+In that regard, a good mortgage broker can be invaluable when you need to find a home loan (that’s how I managed to locate one myself), and can also provide help with insurance.

 This might be an especially suitable route to go down if you have any concerns about your ability to get a mortgage for, say, credit history reasons, as brokers have some clout with lenders and will work hard to get you an adequate deal.